On the Move (Donna Fargo album)

 On the Move is the sixth studio album released by American country artist Donna Fargo.
 The album was released in 1976 on Warner Bros.
 Records and was produced by Fargo's husband and manager Stan Silver.
 It was Fargo's first album released on the Warner Bros. label, after recording five studio albums for Dot Records between 1972 and 1975.

 Background and content

-On the Move was recorded in January 1976 at the Columbia Recording Studio and the Quadrafonic Sound Studios in Nashville, Tennessee, United States.
+On the Move was recorded in January 1976 at the Columbia Recording Studios and the Quadrafonic Sound Studios in Nashville, Tennessee.
 The session was Fargo's first recordings for Warner Bros.
 Records.
 Fargo's previous label Dot Records was financially unstable and instead, Warner Bros. offered her a seven figure sum to record for the label.
 On the Move was originally issued as an LP record with five songs contained on each side of the album.

 Release

 On the Move spawned two singles in 1976.
 The lead single from the album and the opening track entitled "Mr. Doodles" was released in 1976, peaking at #20 on the Billboard Magazine Hot Country Singles chart and #40 on the Canadian RPM Country Singles chart.
 The second and final single spawned was "I've Loved You All of the Way" in July 1976.
 The song reached #15 on the Billboard country singles chart and did not chart the Canadian country chart.
 On the Move was released in mid 1976 and peaked at #31 on the Billboard Magazine Top Country Albums chart, Fargo's lowest-peaking album on the chart up to that point.

 The title of the album can literally refer to Fargo being "on the move" according to Greg Adams of Allmusic, as he related the album title to her transition from Dot Records to Warner Bros.
 Records.
 Adams noted the song "I've Loved You All of the Way"'s vocal resemblance to "Dolly Parton meets Joan Rivers".
 Adams retrospectively gave the album two out of five stars stating, "On the Move is a fair album, but the caliber of songwriting is not up to Fargo's usual standards."